 7. Principal and Agent do hereby release ERCOT of any liability for the revealing, transmitting, or publishing to Agent of any sensitive Principal commercial and operational data or Principal’s Protected Information.

-8. Principal and Agent agree that this Agreement governs QSE support services for only the QSE and/or sub-QSEs designated herein:

-Name of QSE DUNS Number

-Name of Sub-QSE DUNS Number

-Name of Sub-QSE DUNS Number

-Name of Sub-QSE DUNS Number

-Name of Sub-QSE DUNS Number

-9. This Agreement shall terminate no later than Termination Date.
+8. This Agreement shall terminate no later than Termination Date.
 Any party to this Agreement may terminate it upon thirty days advance written notice to the other parties.
 Notice of termination of this Agreement shall be provided to the address listed herein in accordance with the notice provisions contained in the parties’ respective Standard Form Market Participant Agreements.

 Executed and agreed as of the Effective Date by the below named authorized signatories: